 Brown is caused by a loss-of-function mutation in the TYRP1 gene (Tyrosinase Related Protein 1) on dog chromosome 11.
 This mutation interferes with normal eumelanin production.

-We don’t know all of the mutations that can cause liver pigment.
-But we currently do know of six different mutations that can break TYRP1 which we call ba, bc, bd, bs, be and bh.
-The difference between these variants is simply at which exact location in the B gene the building plan is broken.
+We still don’t know all of the mutations that can cause liver pigment.
+But we currently do know of six different mutations that can break TYRP, which we call ba, bc, bd, bs, be, and bh.

 The wild type B allele is dominant over any recessive b allele:

-Brown coat is an autosomal recessive trait and will only be visible if a puppy inherited b from both parents.
+B shows complete dominance over b and B/b will have black pigment.
+Brown coat is an autosomal recessive trait and will only be visible in b/b puppies that inherited “b” from both parents.

-To have areas with a brown color a dog must be able to express eumelanin in his coat.
+To have brown hairs, a dog must express eumelanin in its coat.

-But even then we can see if a dog produces brown eumelanin by looking at his nose and footpads where eumelanin is in many cases visible.
+So it can’t be recessive red (these dogs can only produce phaeomelanin).
+It can also not have too extreme white spotting, which deletes all the color.
+But we can always see if a dog produces brown eumelanin by looking at its nose and footpads, where eumelanin is, in many cases, still visible.

 B Locus Calculator